 How to Grow Beets in the Garden

-When thinking about how to grow beets in the garden, you should not neglect the soil.
-Beets do best in deep, well drained soil, but never clay.
-It is too heavy for large roots to grow.
-Clay soil should be mixed with organic matter help soften it.
+When thinking about how to grow beets in the garden, don't neglect the soil.
+Beets do best in deep, well drained soil, but never clay, which is too heavy for large roots to grow.
+Clay soil should be mixed with organic matter to help soften it.

 When to Plant Beets

-If you have been wondering when to plant beets, you should remember that they can be grown all winter long in many southern states.
-In Northern soils, beets should not be planted until the temperature of the soil is at least 40 degrees F.
+If you've been wondering when to plant beets, they can be grown all winter long in many southern states.
+In northern soils, beets shouldn't be planted until the temperature of the soil is at least 40 degrees F. (4 C.).

-When growing beets, make sure you plant the seeds one to two inches apart in the row.
-You can cover the seeds lightly with loose soil, and then sprinkle it with water.
-You should see the plants start growing in seven to 14 days.
+When growing beets, plant the seeds 1 to 2 inches (2.5-5 cm.) apart in the row.
+Cover the seeds lightly with loose soil, and then sprinkle it with water.
+You should see the plants sprouting in 7 to 14 days.
 If you want a continuous supply, plant your beets in several plantings, about three weeks apart from each other.

-You can plant them in partial shade, but when growing beets you want their roots to reach a depth of at least 3-6 inches, so don’t plant them under a tree where they might run into tree roots.
+You can plant beets in partial shade, but when growing beets, you want their roots to reach a depth of at least 3 to 6 inches (8-15 cm.), so don't plant them under a tree where they might run into tree roots.

 When to Pick Beets